C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 [https://github.com/kokke/tiny-AES-c](https://github.com/kokke/tiny-AES-c)

-This is perfect for this so that we don't have to do any heavy lifting here.
+This implementation is perfect for what the goal is for this.
+It will make it so that we don't have to do any heavy lifting for the solution.
 All that needs to be done is a few calls to the already written functions and we're set.
 This even allows AES128, AES192, and AES256.

 Looking at the header files in aes.h, we want to use AES256, a 32 byte key, which means we will need to define aes256 and comment out the aes128 at line 26.
 ```c